 Frameless mirrors, for example, may have less distortion around the edges, making you feel like you look better in that full-length mirror than the framed mirror in the bathroom.
-You will obviously get the best results from a high-quality mirror that is thick enough to provide a smooth finish and give you the look that you want.
+You will get the best results from a high-quality mirror that is thick enough to provide a smooth finish and give you the look you want.

 Choose Carefully, but Choose to Love Yourself First